-Following Jesus implies embracing and adopting completely Jesus’ values, beliefs, ideas, principles, goals, visions, teaching and lifestyle.
+Following Jesus implies embracing and adopting Jesus’ values, beliefs, ideas, principles, goals, visions, teaching, and lifestyle entirely.

 Many religious people could not follow Jesus Christ in His days on earth because they were unwilling to accept His leadership and submit to His teaching.

-At a point, many of those who had embraced Jesus as their Saviour went back and walked with Him no more because of His teaching (John 6:60-66).
+At a point, many of those who had embraced Jesus before went back and walked with Him no more because of His teaching (John 6:60-66).

-You are not following the Lord Jesus Christ if you don’t totally believe and accept all that Jesus has said or taught about Himself and about everything else whether in person while on earth or through His early apostles.
+You are not following the Lord Jesus Christ if you don’t believe and accept all that Jesus has said or taught about Himself and everything else, whether in person while on earth or through His early apostles.